dxe/petition-websites/README.md

 ### TODO

-- forwarding `www.` domain with Cloudflare.
+- forwarding `www.` domain with S3/CloudFront or Cloudflare